-WHEREAS, DHS has determined certain facilities under its authority and control at the Headquarters (“HQ”) and Component-level require maintenance, repair, and upgrades to enhance facility resilience, foster sustainability, improve performance by reducing energy and water use, increase the use of renewable energy, and decrease greenhouse gas emissions in response to growing risks from sea level rise, extreme weather events, floods, higher ambient temperatures, utility disruptions, and other impacts arising from global climate change; and
+WHEREAS, DHS intends to enhance facility climate resiliency, foster sustainability, improve building performance by reducing energy and water use, increase the use of renewable energy, and decrease greenhouse gas emissions at DHS Headquarters (“HQ”) and Component owned buildings, structures, or other land management units (“DHS facilities”) in response to growing risks from sea level rise, extreme weather events, floods, higher ambient temperatures, utility disruptions, wildfires, and other impacts arising from global climate change; and

-WHEREAS, DHS has established a framework and tools to support strategic prioritization and identification of sustainability and resilience actions to mitigate the impacts of climate change on DHS facilities and address DHS contributions to climate change from these facilities; and
+WHEREAS, DHS has established a framework and tools to support strategic prioritization and identification of sustainability and climate resiliency actions based on the DHS Climate Action Plan, the DHS Resilience Framework, the DHS Sustainability Plan, and Council on Environmental Quality’s December 2020 Guiding Principles for Sustainable Federal Buildings and Associated Instructions (“CEQ Guiding Principles”), in addition to other federal laws, regulations, and Executive Orders, to mitigate the impacts of climate change on DHS-owned facilities and address contributions to climate change from these facilities; and

-WHEREAS, DHS acknowledges historic preservation and climate resilience and sustainability measures can function together collaboratively to support Departmental goals; and
+WHEREAS, DHS acknowledges historic preservation, climate resiliency, and sustainability measures can function together collaboratively to support Departmental goals; and

 WHEREAS, Section 106 of the National Historic Preservation Act (“NHPA”), 54 United States Code (U.S.C.)
 306108 and its implementing regulations codified in 36 Code of Federal Regulations (C.F.R.)
-Part 800, requires federal agencies to take into account the effects of their undertakings on historic resources eligible for, or listed on, the National Register of Historic Places (“historic properties” or “National Register”) and afford the Advisory Council on Historic Preservation (“ACHP”) a reasonable opportunity to comment; and
+Part 800, requires federal agencies to take into account the effects of their undertakings on resources (“historic properties”) eligible for, or listed in, the National Register of Historic Places (“National Register”) and afford the Advisory Council on Historic Preservation (“ACHP”) a reasonable opportunity to comment; and

-WHEREAS, DHS has determined climate resilience and sustainability measures constitute an undertaking pursuant to 36 C.F.R.
+WHEREAS, DHS has determined climate resiliency and sustainability measures constitute an undertaking pursuant to 36 C.F.R.
 800.16(y); and

 WHEREAS, DHS consulted with the ACHP and the National Conference of State Historic Preservation Officers (“NCSHPO”) pursuant to 36 C.F.R.
 Part 800 and determined that Section 106 requirements can be more effectively and efficiently implemented for climate resiliency and sustainability undertakings if a programmatic approach is used to stipulate roles and responsibilities, exempt certain undertakings from Section 106 review, and streamline the resolution of adverse effects; and

 WHEREAS, this Nationwide Programmatic Agreement (“Agreement”) is to be used per 36 C.F.R.
-800.14(b)(1), where management activities are undertaken at DHS Headquarter or Component owned installations, facilities, or other land management units; and
+800.14(b)(1), where activities for the purposes of climate resiliency and sustainability are undertaken at DHS facilities; and

-WHEREAS, this Agreement may be applied when DHS HQ or a DHS Component is the sole or lead agency for an undertaking, but may not be applied on Tribal lands; and
+WHEREAS, this Agreement may be applied when DHS HQ or a Component is the sole or lead agency for an undertaking, but may not be applied on Tribal lands; and

 WHEREAS, this Agreement does not invalidate existing program alternatives or any other Section 106 agreements, and such existing program alternatives and agreements will be followed, instead of this Agreement, when applicable; and

-WHEREAS, DHS invited federally recognized Indian Tribes (“Tribes”), Native Hawaiian organizations (“NHO”), Tribal Historic Preservation Officers (“THPOs”), and the National Association of Tribal Historic Preservation Officers (“NATHPO”) to consult on September 13, 2023, pursuant to 36 C.F.R.
-Part 800, and held two (2) informational and listening sessions held on October 2, 2023; and
+WHEREAS, DHS invited federally recognized Indian Tribes (“Tribes”), Native Hawaiian organizations (“NHO”), and indigenous peoples to consult on September 13, 2023, pursuant to 36 C.F.R.
+Part 800, through the DHS Tribal listserv and quarterly meeting, National Association of Tribal Historic Preservation Officers (“NATHPO”), and National Park Service list of Tribal Historic Preservation Officers (“THPOs”), and held two (2) Tribal informational and listening sessions on October 18, 2023, with the ACHP, 46 Tribes, NATHPO, the United South & Eastern Tribes, and the Association on American Indian Affairs represented; and

-WHEREAS, DHS invited State Historic Preservation Officers (“SHPOs”) to two (2) informational and listening sessions held on October 4, 2023; and
+WHEREAS, DHS invited NCSHPO, State Historic Preservation Officers (“SHPOs”), and the National Trust for Historic Preservation (“National Trust”) to two (2) informational and listening sessions held on October 11, 2023, with ACHP, 9 SHPOs, the NCSHPO, and the National Trust represented; and